cml3366/mysite/content/posts/badao-jiugua-san-tai-yongxian.md

 - Proposes quantum simulation in Section 6.2
 - Timeline and budget are realistic

-This is a typical progression: establish theoretical framework → validate against historical data → test prospectively
+This is a typical progression: establish theoretical framework �?validate against historical data �?test prospectively

 ---